mopidy/mopidy/docs/ext/mixers.rst

 https://github.com/mopidy/mopidy-alsamixer

-Extension for controlling volume one a Linux system using ALSA.
+Extension for controlling volume on a Linux system using ALSA.

 Mopidy-Arcam